minshi123/gitlab/doc/user/application_security/secret_detection/index.md

 ### Customizing settings

-The Secret Detection Scan settings can be changed through [environment variables](#available-variables) by using the [`variables`](../../../ci/yaml/README.md#variables) parameter in `.gitlab-ci.yml`.
+The Secret Detection scan settings can be changed through [environment variables](#available-variables) by using the [`variables`](../../../ci/yaml/README.md#variables) parameter in `.gitlab-ci.yml`.